worldforge/cyphesis/README.md

 your IDE's Python include paths.
 This directory contains stubs generated from the C++ bindings, which makes things such as type lookup and code completion easier.

 These stubs are auto generated from the C++ bindings through the custom target "GeneratePythonDocs".
 Execute this target whenever you've done edits to the Python bindings.

 ## Dependencies

 We use Conan for our dependency handling.
-If you're developing locally you can issue this command to setup both a "debug" and "release" environment.
+If you're developing locally you can issue this command to setup both a " debug" and "release" environment.

 ```bash
 conan install -s build_type=Debug . --build missing --update  && conan install . --build missing --update
 ```